Bgood12/PathfinderCampaignNotes/World Building/Countries/Veriduna.md

 - Is a colonial power with growing colonies in the new world.

 ### History
 History is slippery in Veriduna especially the events prior to the [[Veridunan Civil War]].
-Veriduna's current rulers understand the inspiration that history can be and seek to eradicate the nations non-infernal past.
+Veriduna's current rulers understand the inspiration that history can be and seek to eradicate the nation's non-infernal past.
 New state-sanctioned histories are periodically released to universities and administrative buildings with the old histories recollected.
 After [[Queen Deodora Kasa]]'s reign ended after 25 years Veriduna has experienced succession turmoil with 4 different rulers in the following 15 years; before seeming to settle on [[Queen Deodora Kasa II]] the granddaughter of [[Queen Deodora Kasa]].

 ### Government